-There is an example document included with the Stata Journal LaTeX files for you to get started.
-This example document displays the layout/form of a journal insert and provides tips to use when writing your own journal insert.
+An example document is included with the Stata Journal LaTeX files to help you get started.
+This example document displays the layout/form of an article and provides tips to use when writing your own article.

 The main document (main.tex) for this example uses the Stata Press document class (statapress.cls), the Stata Press page dimensions package (pagedims.sty), the Stata Journal package (sj.sty), the Stata package (stata.sty), and the Stata Journal bibliographic style (sj.bst).
-Individuals with access to recent distributions of TeX are encouraged to use these files because they are ultimately used to generate the Stata Journal in its printed and electronic forms.
+Individuals with access to recent distributions of TeX are encouraged to use these files because they are ultimately used to generate the Stata Journal.

 > latex main > bibtex main > latex main > latex main > dvips main.dvi -o main.ps

-The above commands were placed in a script (included with the files downloaded by sjlatex) for your convenience.
+The above commands were placed in scripts (included with the files downloaded by sjlatex) for your convenience.